MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/quick-enable-hybrid-vm.md

   * The Linux hostname or Windows computer name doesn't use a [reserved word or trademark](/azure/azure-resource-manager/templates/error-reserved-resource-name).
   * If the machine connects through a firewall or proxy server to communicate over the Internet, make sure the URLs [listed](../network-requirements.md#urls) are not blocked.

-## 1. Generate installation script
+## Generate installation script

 Use the Azure portal to create a script that automates the agent download and installation and establishes the connection with Azure Arc.
-You'll install this script, in a later step, to the hybrid machines you want to onboard to Azure Arc.
+You'll install this script, in a later step, to the hybrid machine you want to onboard to Azure Arc.

-> [!TIP]
-> You can repeat the steps in this topic as needed to onboard additional machines.
-We also provide a variety of other options for deploying the agent, including several methods designed to onboard machines at scale.
-For more information, see [Azure Connected Machine agent deployment options](../deployment-options.md).

 <!--1.
 Launch the Azure Arc service in the Azure portal by searching for and selecting **Servers - Azure Arc**.